Accounts, cards, and transactions

 Alignment with statements and integrations

-When you import a statement or sync through Plaid, the duplicate detection system takes your recurring payments into account.
-If you have a monthly Netflix payment of $15.99 registered and a $15.99 Netflix transaction shows up in your statement, the system identifies it as the same transaction and avoids duplicating the information.
+When you import a statement or sync via Plaid, the duplicate detection system takes your recurring payments into account.
+If you have a monthly Netflix payment of $15.99 registered and a $15.99 Netflix transaction shows up in your statement, the system identifies it as the same movement and avoids duplicating.

-This means you can keep your recurring payments as a reference for what you expect to spend or receive each month, and when real transactions arrive -- by statement or integration -- they reconcile automatically.
+That means you can keep your recurring payments as a reference of what you expect to spend or receive each month, and when the real transactions arrive — by statement or integration — they reconcile automatically.

 Transfers between accounts

-You can move money between your accounts: "transfiere 500 mil de Bancolombia a Nequi" (transfer 500k from Bancolombia to Nequi).
-The transfer reduces the source account balance and increases the destination's.
-It's not recorded as an expense or income -- it's an internal movement that doesn't affect your net worth.
+You can move money between your accounts: "transfer 500k from Bancolombia to Nequi".
+The transfer reduces the source account's balance and increases the destination's.
+It's not recorded as expense or income — it's an internal movement that doesn't affect your net worth.

-If the accounts are in different currencies, the system asks for the exchange rate for conversion.
+If the accounts are in different currencies, the system asks for the exchange rate for the conversion.

 Categories

-Clatri uses a system of predefined categories to classify expenses and income -- over 50 expense categories (housing, food, transport, entertainment, subscriptions, health, education, etc.) and over 15 income categories (salary, freelance, dividends, sales, rent, etc.).
+Clatri uses a system of predefined categories to classify expenses and incomes — more than 50 expense categories (housing, food, transport, entertainment, subscriptions, health, education, etc.) and more than 15 income categories (salary, freelance, dividends, sales, rent, etc.).

-Categories aren't editable.
-When you record a transaction, the agent assigns the category automatically based on context -- if you say "gaste 12 mil en Uber" (spent 12k on Uber), the category is transport.
+Categories are not editable.
+When you log a transaction, the agent assigns the category automatically based on context — if you say "spent 12k on Uber", the category is transport.
 If it's unsure, it asks.

-Categories are the foundation of the budget system, dashboard statistics, and expense breakdown by group.
+Categories are the basis of the budget system, dashboard stats, and the expense-group breakdown.

-Counterparties are the people or entities linked to your transactions.
-You can associate an expense, income, obligation, or recurring payment with someone and then ask questions about that relationship:
+Counterparts are the contacts linked to your transactions.
+You can associate an expense, income, obligation, or recurring payment with someone and later ask questions about that relationship:

-- "Cuanto gaste en mama este mes?"
-(How much did I spend on mom this month?)
+- "How much did I spend on mom this month?"

-- "Muestrame todas las transacciones con el proveedor de cafe" (Show me all transactions with the coffee supplier)
+- "Show me all transactions with the coffee supplier"

-The counterparty detail screen has two tabs: History (all transactions with that person, with period filter) and Analytics (category breakdown of how much you've spent or received from that person).
-You can mark counterparties as favorites for quick access.
+The counterpart detail screen has two tabs: History (all transactions with that contact, with period filter) and Analytics (breakdown by category of how much you've spent or received from that contact).
+You can mark counterparts as favorites for quick access.

-Counterparties are automatically linked with Clatri's unified contacts system -- the same person can appear as a counterparty in Money and as a traveler in a Space trip without being duplicated.
+Counterparts feed from Clatri's contact directory — the same contact can appear as a Money counterpart and as a task assignee in Administration without being duplicated.

 Expense groups